Bang1338/wordle-today/PREVIOUS.md

 ### Hint #1: Repeated letters
 <details>
   <summary>How many?</summary>
-  1 repeated letters.
+  Zero repeated letters.
 </details>

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 1 vowels.
+  There are 2 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "P"
+  Begins with the letter "F"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "P"
+  Ends with the letter "D"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  To grow plump; to swell out.
+  The foul-smelling asafoetida plant, or its extracts.
 </details>

 ## ANSWER